• Skip to content

 • 1 teaspoon vanilla extract

-• Cherry pie filling or whipped cream, for garnish
+• Cherry pie filling, for garnish

 Instructions